jamesph1994/vendor-neutral-microservices/README.md

 - Validate that the commit triggers a build and successful deploy.

 ### Orchestrate the Library Microservice
-This next step uses Integration Cloud Service (ICS) to automatically resubmit the request, instructing the service to relax its search requirements by adding a query parameter to the service call.
+This next step uses Oracle [Integration](https://cloud.oracle.com/en_US/integration) Cloud Service (ICS) to automatically resubmit the request, instructing the service to relax its search requirements by adding a query parameter to the service call.
 For example:

 [https://nodeapicontainer-gse00001975.apaas.em2.oraclecloud.com/instructional/instructors/disciplines/math](https://nodeapicontainer-gse00001975.apaas.em2.oraclecloud.com/instructional/instructors/disciplines/math)